7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 #### 4.4.2 Fine-Tuning

 Like we explained before, the fine-tuning approach on the local machine only worked for the YOLOv8-pose model.
 To make it work, we needed to reduce the size of input images to 256 x 352 pixels as well as the number of episodes to 50 and we also needed to discard the HPO.
 As hyperparameters we used a learning rate of $1e^{-4}$, a first hidden layer with 2048 nodes, a second one with 1024 nodes and a third one with 512 nodes and a seed of 13.

+TODO: Reformatting?
+Vipin/Ari

 ### 4.5 Final Results